MBS1984/CCWSIM/README.md

- ## <p align="center">CCWSIM: An Efficient and Fast Wavelet-Based CCSIM for Binary Characterization in Large-Scale Geological Domains
+ ## <p align="center">CCWSIM: An Efficient and Fast Wavelet-Based CCSIM for Categorical Characterization in Large-Scale Geological Domains
  </p>